voodoo12345/credits-docs/source/system_architecture.rst

          |    +------------+|                       |    +------------+|
          +------------------+                       +------------------+

-In this scenario two parties (Alice and Bob) own equal parts of the blockchain and each has a client that connects to their own parts of the system.
-The client apps for Alice and Bob may be identical, i.e. two deployments of the same app, or completely different apps developed separately.
+In this scenario, two parties (Alice and Bob) own equal parts of the blockchain and each has a client that connects to their own parts of the system.
+The client apps for Alice and Bob may be identical, i.e. two deployments of the same app or completely different apps developed separately.
 The only requirement is that these two apps have to be compatible in the blockchain client implementation.